Neopronoun

-Neopronouns are a category of neologistic English third-person personal pronouns beyond "he", "she", "they", "one", and "it".
+Neopronouns, or xenopronouns, are neologistic third-person personal pronouns beyond those that already exist in a language.
+In English, neopronouns replace the existing pronouns "he", "she", and "they".
 Neopronouns are preferred by some non-binary individuals who feel that they provide options to reflect their gender identity more accurately than conventional pronouns.

 Neopronouns may be words created to serve as pronouns, such as "ze/hir", or derived from existing words and turned into personal pronouns, such as "fae/faer".
 Some neopronouns allude to they/them, such as "ey/em", a form of Spivak pronoun.

-A survey by The Trevor Project in 2020 found that 4% of LGBT youth surveyed used neopronouns.
-The Gender Census, an online community survey, reported in 2021 that "xe/xem/xir" were the most popular neopronouns among those surveyed, used by 8.5% of its 44,583 respondents (recruited via Tumblr, Twitter, and other social media platforms).
+An online survey by The Trevor Project in 2020 found that 4% of the surveyed LGBTQ youth aged 13–24 used neopronouns.

 History

 Singular they had emerged by the 14th century as a third-person pronoun, about a century after the plural they, and is first attested in the 14th-century poem William and the Werewolf.
-Newer pronouns were not coined until the 18th century.
+Neopronouns were not coined until the 18th century.